 If you specify a domain that can’t be found, it will show an error message:

-If the domain does exist but does not have all records or services configured… It will return ‘Not enabled’ for those.
-In this example, for my domain, it returns the Domain Name, the autodiscover, SPF (Including the values from Include statements, if any), DMARC, and the DKIM records.
+If the domain exists but is missing some records or services, it will return ‘Not enabled’ for those.
+In this example, my domain returns the domain name, auto-discovery, SPF (including values from included statements, if any), DMARC, and DKIM records.
 (I used the -DNSserver parameter here to specify another DNS server in this example.)
+It will also indicate whether the domain is DNSSEC-enabled.

-Note: You can specify multiple domains with a comma as a separator.
+Note: You can specify multiple domains, separated by commas.
 Get-MailDomainInfo -DomainName powershellisfun.com, microsoft.com will return info for both domains.

 The script

-Below is the contents of the script. you can save it to c:\data, for example, and use it as a function in all your PowerShell sessions by adding it to your profile:
+Below is the script’s contents.
+You can save it to C:\data, for example, and use it as a function in all your PowerShell sessions by adding it to your profile:

 You can also run it in your PowerShell session, as mentioned below.